qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 ======================

 |overlay| The :guilabel:`QGIS Server` tab consists of :guilabel:`Description`,
-:guilabel:`Attribution`, :guilabel:`MetadataURL`, and :guilabel:`LegendUrl` sections.
+:guilabel:`Attribution`, :guilabel:`Metadata URL`, and :guilabel:`Legend URL`
+sections.

 From the :guilabel:`Description` section, you can change the :guilabel:`Short name` used to reference the layer in requests (to learn more about short names, read :ref:`server_short_name`).
 You can also add or edit a :guilabel:`Title` and :guilabel:`Abstract` for the layer, or define a :guilabel:`Keyword list` here.
 These keyword lists can be used in a metadata catalog.
-If you want to use a title from an XML metadata file, you have to fill in a link in the :guilabel:`DataUrl` field.
+If you want to use a title from an XML metadata file, you have to fill in a link in the :guilabel:`Data URL` field.

 Use :guilabel:`Attribution` to get attribute data from an XML metadata catalog.

-In :guilabel:`MetadataUrl`, you can define the general path to the XML metadata catalog.
-This information will be saved in the QGIS project file for subsequent sessions and will be used for QGIS server.
+In :guilabel:`Metadata URL`, you can add the general paths to the XML metadata catalog.
+This information will be saved in the QGIS project file for subsequent sessions and will be used for QGIS Server.

-In the :guilabel:`LegendUrl` section, you can provide the url of a legend image in the url field.
+In the :guilabel:`Legend URL` section, you can provide the url of a legend image in the url field.
 You can use the Format drop-down option to apply the appropriate format of the image.
 Currently png, jpg and jpeg image formats are supported.